Identifying materials with charge-spin physics using charge-spin susceptibility computed from first principles: Results and discussion

 The deviation between the DFT-derived pairwise charge-spin susceptibilities and those calculated from DMC is shown in Fig. \ref{fig:ChgSp_methods}'s table.
 PBE0 deviates the least from DMC, with a root mean square deviation of $\textrm{RMSD}_{\textrm{PBE0}} = 0.04$ considerably smaller than those resulting from the DFT+U calculations.
 Part of the discrepancy between the PBE+U and PBE0/DMC $\chi_{i}$'s arises from the fact that some magnetic textures obtained with PBE+U are often quantitatively different from those obtained with PBE0/DMC.
 Among the PBE+U functionals, U=5~eV is the one that better captures the response of charge to changes in the spin texture of these materials.
 The PBE+U=5~eV $\chi_{i}$ root mean square deviation from DMC is $\textrm{RMSD}_{\textrm{U=5}} = 0.11$, while that of U=0~eV and U=10~eV is slightly larger: $\textrm{RMSD}_{\textrm{U=0}} = 0.17$ and $\textrm{RMSD}_{\textrm{U=10}} = 0.14$.

-Even if the quantitative agreement between the DFT+U methods and DMC is not perfect, these still capture the qualitative trends in charge-spin susceptibility, enabling its use in charge-spin susceptibility screenings of large sets of materials.
-In what follows we will show results for DFT+U with $U=5$~eV since this functional offers the best trade of between cost and accuracy.
+Even if the quantitative agreement between the DFT+U methods and DMC is not perfect, these still capture the qualitative trends in charge-spin susceptibility, enabling their use in charge-spin susceptibility screenings of large sets of materials.
+In what follows we will show results for DFT+U with $U=5$~eV since this functional minimizes deviations from the DMC results -- see table of Fig. \ref{fig:ChgSp_methods}.

 In some materials the charge-spin response is strongly dependent on the type of change in the magnetic texture.
 That can be seen in Fig. \ref{fig:ChgSp_methods} where the pairwise charge-spin susceptibilities show a large spread for BaFe$_{2}$As$_{2}$ but a small one for BaCr$_{2}$As$_{2}$.
 This is reminiscent of electron-phonon coupling physics, in which some phonons are more strongly coupled to the material's electronic degrees of freedom than others.
 For simplicity we take the average (see Eq.~\ref{eq:chgsp1}) but have checked that different strategies do not affect the results in the next section.